faustbrian/immutable/docs/static-mutations.md

----
-title: Static Mutations
-description: Using the Mutator class for arrays and any object type
----

 ## Overview

 The `Mutator` class provides static methods to create modified copies of any object or array.
 Use it when working with third-party classes, `stdClass`, or when you need a standalone mutation utility.